bighippoman/gemini-blog-build/README.md

 `gemini-blog-build` now includes the following features:

+-   **Theming System**: Easily switch between themes by setting the `theme` property in `blog.config.json`.
+Themes are located in the `themes/` directory and can contain their own `template.html`, `homepage-template.html`, and `style.css`.
+Root-level files override theme files for granular control.
 -   **YAML Frontmatter Parsing**: Extract metadata like `title`, `date`, `tags`, and `author` from your Markdown files.
     ```markdown
     ---